How Much Do Double-Pane Windows Cost in 2025?

 Frame Material

-It's important to note that some locations legally require vinyl impact windows or at least hurricane windows.
-Vinyl impact and hurricane windows cost more than standard double-pane windows because they use more robust materials and provide better protection against storms.
+Some locations legally require vinyl impact or hurricane-rated windows.
+Vinyl impact and hurricane windows cost more than standard double-pane windows because they utilize more robust materials and offer enhanced protection against storms.
 Other states have minimum energy-efficiency requirements.
-So, it’s important to check with your local building code office and contractor before replacing windows.
+Therefore, it’s essential to consult with your local building code office and contractor before replacing a window.

 Material TypeAverage Cost Range (Including Labor)